vibosphere360/controlled-ai-compliance-blueprint/README.md

   sample-evidence-schema.csv
 Suggested use

-Share the executive memo with leadership interviewers
+Share the executive memo with leadership

 Walk through the architecture diagram with engineering and security teams